Gr4y-r0se/DataDropper/README.md

 python3 dataDropper.py example.txt
 ```

-Copy and paste the data into
+Copy and paste the data into a browser, then click on 'Download'!

 ## Compatibility